sahilas/jsbundling-rails/README.md

 ## Installation

-You must already have node and yarn installed on your system.
+You must already have node and pnpm installed on your system.
 You will also need npx version 7.1.0 or later.
 Then run:

 ```
 ./bin/bundle add jsbundling-rails